NVlabs/CircuitOps/Examples/arc_delay_prediction/README.md

 # Arc delay predictor
-It is a simple random forest regressor based model that predicts the cell delay with input slew and load capacitance.
+It is a simple random forest regressor based model that predicts the worst-case arc delay with input slew, load capacitance and cell type as it's input features.
-This script is generated mainly to provide an example on how to use CircuitOps APIs for dataset geenration.
+This script is developed mainly to provide an example on how to use CircuitOps APIs for dataset generation.
+However it can also be used to replace the lookup table based arc delay extraction with an estimator that is differentiable.

 ## Usage
 ```